 A beautiful, luxury colonial-style hotel in the centre of the Mekong Delta region.

 Low rise hotel on the banks of the Mekong River near the border of Vietnam and Cambodia

 Cambodia to Vietnam via Mekong

 Watch the scenery change as you travel from Cambodia to Vietnam along the Mekong River.
-Explore Angkor, Phnom Penh and Saigon then relax at the beach.
+Magical.